The Wills Family

 Our 100% Islay philosophy stems from Anthony and Kathy’s desire to resurrect the grass roots tradition of farm distilling.
 From the very beginning, the 100% Islay range was our main reason for being.
 It represents the revival of single malt whisky being cultivated from barley to bottle in a single location.
 Ours is a distillery where the responsibility for quality and consistency is not outsourced but completed on-site with skill, care and attention to detail.

 The parish of Kilchoman is home to some of Islay’s most fertile ground.
-It is here, in the fields surrounding the distillery, where we grow 200 tons of barley each year.
-Planting in Spring once Islay’s 50,000 geese have migrated, our farm team care for the barley over the summer months before harvesting in early September.
-Harvest time represents the start of the whisky-making process which sees our Kilchoman grown barley malted, distilled, matured and bottled here at the distillery, eventually becoming Islay’s only Single Farm Single Malt Scotch Whisky over 1130 days later.
+It is here, in the fields surrounding the distillery, where we grow an average of 200 tonnes of barley each year.
+Sown each Spring, once Islay’s 50,000 geese have migrated, our farm team care for the barley over the summer months before harvesting in early September.
+Harvest time represents the start of the whisky-making process which sees our Kilchoman grown barley malted, distilled, matured and bottled here at the distillery, eventually becoming Islay’s only Single Farm Single Malt Scotch Whisky.

-Kilchoman is one of only 7 distilleries still practicing traditional floor malting in Scotland, a process which Scotland’s other 100+ distilleries have outsourced with the arrival of commercial distilling.
+Kilchoman is one of only a few distilleries still practicing traditional floor malting, a process that many of Scotland’s distilleries have outsourced with the arrival of commercial distilling.
 The process involves soaking the barley in water before it is laid on a concrete floor and regularly turned by hand.
 This triggers the barley to germinate, allowing for the conversion of starch to fermentable sugars and alcohol.
 The labour intensive nature of floor malting is a significant factor in its demise, though it remains at the heart of our 100% Islay philosophy.

-Our stills, the smallest on Islay and some of the smallest in Scotland, create unmatched purity of spirit.
-Their distinct size and shape along with our spirit still reflux bulb create unparalleled levels of reflux and copper contact, allowing for the marriage of earthy, maritime peat smoke and the light, clean floral citrus which characterises Kilchoman single malt.
+The unique size and shape of our stills produce unparalleled levels of copper contact, allowing for the marriage of earthy, maritime peat smoke and light floral citrus notes which characterises Kilchoman single malt.
 As with all stages of production at Kilchoman, our stills are carefully controlled by hand, allowing us to adapt to the natural variations of each distillation run.

 Our single malt is matured in a combination of cask types sourced from the finest producers around the world.
 Each barrel contributes a unique character and colour to balance with Kilchoman’s classic peat smoke and floral sweetness.
 Our two main cask types, bourbon barrels and sherry butts, are sourced directly from the world renowned Buffalo Trace distillery in USA and Bodega Miguel Martin in Spain.
 As well as bourbon and sherry casks we also fill a number of speciality casks including Sauternes, Red Wine, Rum, Port, Madeira and Cognac casks as well as various secretive experimental casks.